TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

     ..  card:: Site package tutorial

-        This tutorial describes step by step how to come from your first site package or theme in TYPO3 from the scratch.
+        This tutorial describes step by step how to create your first site package or theme in TYPO3 from scratch.

         ..  card-footer:: :ref:`Build your own site package <t3sitepackage:start>`
             :button-style: btn btn-secondary stretched-link

     ..  card:: Editors guide

-        Learn about how to log into the TYPO3 backend, how to work with the page tree, how to create and manage content, how to work with translations and other useful tricks for editors.
+        Learn about how you log into the TYPO3 backend, how to work with the page tree, how to create and manage content, how to work with translations and other useful tricks for editors.